|Survey name||Construction Output in Great Britain|

 - industry class: four-digit UK Standard Industrial Classification 2007: SIC 2007 (see Annex 2 for UK SIC 2007 industries)

-The sampled industries (those with fewer than 100 in employment or 10 to 99 employment and annual turnover less than £60 million) are selected for the survey for approximately 27 months, except for businesses with 0 to 9 employees, which are only included for 15 months.
+The sampled industries (those with fewer than 100 employees or 10 to 99 employees and annual turnover less than £60 million) are selected for the survey for approximately 27 months, except for businesses with 0 to 9 employees, which are only included for 15 months.
 After this period, they are guaranteed not to be selected for this or any other short-term business survey for another three years, assuming they continue to be small in employment size and do not change industrial classification.

 Monthly construction output has a sample size of approximately 8,000 businesses across construction sectors.
 The construction industry is classified as UK SIC 2007 section F excluding 41.1 – development of building projects.

 Data are collected from businesses solely through tailored paper questionnaires, to minimise respondent burden.
-In 2017, approximately 96,000 questionnaires were despatched across the industry.
+In 2018, approximately 96,000 questionnaires were dispatched across the industry.

 Where applicable, newly sampled businesses are telephoned in advance and products are added to their questionnaires prior to dispatch.